iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 The tools evaluated either are not available or do not show evidence of a plugin system.

-## `5` :octicons-project-template-24: Template based visualization tools
+## `5` :octicons-project-template-24: Template-based visualization tools

 {# todo: condense the Templates section, it is not important #}

 ### `5.1` TAL4RDF

-TAL4RDF[^tal], or T4R, is a special purpose template language which serves two distinct goals:
+TAL4RDF[^tal], or T4R, is a special-purpose template language that serves two distinct goals:

-* Generate textual content from RDF, primarily XML and HTML because TAL4RDF, as its platform technology TAL, employs special attributes for XML tags;
+* Generate textual content from RDF — primarily XML and HTML, since TAL4RDF, as its platform technology TAL, employs special attributes for XML tags;
 * Traverse the RDF graph right from within the template.

-Example TAL4RDF source is on {{ render("fig-tal4rdf") }}.
+Example TAL4RDF source is in {{ render("fig-tal4rdf") }}.
 Author says:

 > Compared to T4R, the strengths of Fresnel are also its weaknesses.
 Its model is quite complex and not practical for rapid prototyping of templates.
 Furthermore, the mapping from the abstract box model to concrete syntaxes being not specified in Fresnel, it is not a "ready to use" solution for application developers.
 In fact, we believe that T4R could be used to implement this missing step between Fresnel and concrete formats.

-TAL4RDF does not implement discovery of particular template to use for a given RDF node.
-This is an extension to Fresnel or another visualization framework but not such a framework itself.
+TAL4RDF does not implement the discovery of a particular template to use for a given RDF node.
+This is an extension of Fresnel or another visualization framework but not such a framework itself.

 <figure markdown>
 <div style="text-align: left" markdown>